-The Audit Committee ("Committee") is chaired by Claire Boyle and comprises all Directors.
-In line with the AIC Code, Karen Brade is deemed to be an independent member of the Committee.
+The Audit Committee ("Committee") is chaired by Kevin Pakenham and comprises all Directors of the Company with Claire Boyle becoming the Chairman with effect from 9 July 2019.
 The Committee is satisfied that it has the necessary recent and relevant financial experience and competence relevant to the investment trust sector to fulfil its responsibilities.
 The main responsibilities of the Committee include: